Managing natural resources sustainably, promoting economic growth

 Country: Ethiopia, South Africa, Tanzania, Uganda, Zambia

-Lead executing agency: Ethiopia: Ministry of Environment, Forest and Climate Change; South Africa: Department of Water and Sanitation and Ministry and Department of Trade, Industry and Competition; Tanzania: Ministry of Water and Irrigation; Uganda: Ministry of Water and Environment; Zambia: Ministry of Water Development, Sanitation and Environmental Protection
+Lead executing agency: Ethiopia: Environment Protection Authority; South Africa: Ministry of Human Settlements, Water and Sanitation – Department of Water and Sanitation and Ministry and Department of Trade, Industry and Competition; Tanzania: Ministry of Water; Uganda: Ministry of Water and Environment; Zambia: Ministry of Water Development, Sanitation and Environmental Protection

-Reduction of the social and economic risks caused by the growing scarcity or endangerment of natural resources are reduced.
+The social and economic risks caused by the growing scarcity or endangerment of natural resources are reduced.

-The measures taken by NatuReS are implemented in close cooperation with bilateral and regional German development cooperation projects.
-Further cooperation partners include the UN CEO Water Mandate, the Alliance for Water Stewardship and the Water Integrity Network.
+Other cooperation partners are the United Nations CEO Water Mandate, the Alliance for Water Stewardship and the Water Integrity Network.